Memorial

 Creating a memorial portrait for a pet who has passed can be a meaningful way to honor the bond you shared.
 There is no right timeline.
 Some people are ready immediately while others need months or years.
 Choose a photo that captures their personality in a happy moment with good lighting.
-Popular memorial styles include soft watercolors, Renaissance regal, classic timeless, and peaceful nature backdrops.
+Comforting memorial styles include soft watercolors, Renaissance regal, classic timeless, and peaceful nature backdrops.
 The portrait can be displayed in a dedicated memorial space, their favorite spot, your bedroom, or among family photos.
-Memorial portraits also make one of the most thoughtful pet loss gifts you can give someone who is grieving.
+Memorial portraits also make one of the most thoughtful pet loss gifts you can give someone who is grieving — though timing and a personal note matter.

 This is a hard article to write.
 And if you're here, you may be going through something hard too.